pingu59/IOSDepthSensing/README.md

 ---------------
-Original readme from apple offical code
+Below is teh original readme from apple offical code
 # AVCam: Building a Camera App

 Capture photos with depth data and record video using the front and rear iPhone and iPad cameras.